Youssef Ramadan

 Youssef Ramadan (يوسف رمضان; born 7 July 2002) is an Egyptian swimmer.
-He is an African record holder in the short course 4×50 metre medley relay and 4×100 metre medley relay, where he swam butterfly on both relays.
+He is an African record holder in the short course 4×50 metre medley relay and 4×100 metre medley relay, where he swam butterfly leg on both relays.
 He competed at the 2020 Summer Olympics in the 100 metre butterfly, placing sixteenth in the semifinals.
 At the 2021 World Short Course Championships, he placed fourth in the 100 metre butterfly and thirteenth in the 100 metre freestyle.
 At the 2022 World Short Course Championships, he placed eighth in the final of the 100 metre butterfly and tenth in the semifinals of the 100 metre freestyle and the 50 metre butterfly.
+In 2023, he won the NCAA Division I Championships title in the 100 yard butterfly.

 Background

-Ramadan attended the Modern English School of Cairo in Cairo, Egypt, for high school.
+Ramadan attended the New Cairo British International School in Cairo, Egypt, for high school.
 He started attending Virginia Tech and competing collegiately as part of the Virginia Tech Hokies swim team in the autumn of 2020 as an 18-year-old.
 He is sponsored by Hassan Allam Properties.